gnosischain/documentation/docs/node/guide/validator/_partials/clients/_install_validator_lighthouse.md

 ```
 To run a validator, we need to first import the keys generated in the previous step.

-* In a new command line window, navigate to the `cl-client` folder and execute Lighthouse validator client
+* In a new command line window, navigate to the `consensus` folder and execute Lighthouse validator client
 * To ease the import process, we will create a `password.txt` file containing the password used to encrypt the validator keys.

 ```shell